petergns/awsCatalog/README.md

 `sudo git config -global user.name "your_username`
 `sudo git config -global user.email "your_email@emailhost.com"`

-Install Required Packages and Add Application Files to Instance
+Install Additional Packages and Add Application Files
 ------
 **Required Packages Note:** Depending on your instance you might have to install more than on this list.